AntoineBlaud/EasyRe/README.md

 ### Load And Save
-  The plug in has the capacity to save the trace in order to load it the next time you need it.
+  The plug-in has the capacity to save the trace in order to load it the next time you need it.

 ### Windows  API hook